AndreasbCS/c-mt/README.md

 Command line: C:\clingo>clingo CAE-UER.lp
 ```

-The program generates a plan (sequence of actions) that follows principles for HER or UER, based on an initial emotion state leading to a goal emotion state.
+The program generates a plan (sequence of actions) that follows principles for Hedonic Emotion Regulation or Utilitarian Emotion Regulation, based on an initial emotion state leading to a goal emotion state.

 ### Results of test cases: Hedonic versus Utilitarian emotion regulation constraints.